omgugly/anti-shuffle/README.md

 # description

-normally, when the driver of a vehicle exits that vehicle, the player occupying the front passenger-seat will shuffle over into the driver's seat and take control of the vehicle. this resource prevents that from happeing while still allowing it under certain circumstances. if a player is entering an empty vehicle from the passenger side, they will be allowed to slide into the driver's seat. also, the player can hold down the 'left-shift' key to override the script and allow themselves to slide into the driver's seat.
+normally, when the driver of a vehicle exits that vehicle, the player occupying the front passenger-seat will shuffle over into the driver's seat and take control of the vehicle. this resource prevents that from happening while still allowing it under certain circumstances. if a player is entering an empty vehicle from the passenger side, they will be allowed to slide into the driver's seat. also, the player can hold down the 'left-shift' key to override the script and allow themselves to slide into the driver's seat.

 # features